 So where is the best place to rent a pair of binoculars or a scope?

-The best place to buy binoculars or a scope near Yellowstone is at the Silver Gate Lodging General Store in Cooke City, Montana.
-Regular binoculars are $10 a day, and rentals are on a day-to-day basis.
-The general store is 2 minutes from the Yellowstone National Park entrance in Montana.
+The best place to rent binoculars or a scope near Yellowstone is Optic Yellowstone in Gardiner, MT or the Silver Gate Lodging General Store in Cooke City, Montana.

 But there are other places you can rent binoculars, and there’s more to know about spotting wildlife in Yellowstone, so keep reading!